ve2opn/Pi-Star-Odroid-C2-C4/README.md

 pistar-expand
 ```

-d) You can do following to recreate updated essentials tgz file from your live (i.e. from an original Pi-Star on raspberry) system to /tmp:
+d) You can do following to recreate an updated essentials tgz file to /tmp:
-Use the most recent file-list from this repo:
+Use the file-list from this repo:
 ```
 wget --no-check-certificate -O /tmp/file-list https://raw.githubusercontent.com/ve2opn/Pi-Star-Odroid-C2-C4/main/file-list
 tar zcvf /tmp/pi-odro-c2-4.tgz -T /tmp/file-list